wenckerm1lder/Rgstry-roof/README.md

 ##  Additional configuration

-By default, configuration file is stored in $HOME/.cincan/registry.json
+By default, configuration file is stored in $HOME/.cincan/registry.yaml

 Different file can be used with `--config` or `-c` option.

 Configuration file does not have many options, but some are needed.

-Data from remote registry from upstreams is cached into some specific path with `cache_path` attribute.
+Data from remote registry and from upstreams is cached into specific path with `cache_path` attribute.
 This contains SQLite 3 database, which is used to manage all information.

 `tools_repo_path` attribute can be used to set path for locally cloned [CinCan tools repository](https://gitlab.com/CinCan/tools).
 Then this local directory is used for meta files instead.
 Also some utilities are using this path (e.g. syncing README and description information into Docker Hub from tools repository.)